readyapi/sqldev/docs_src/tutorial/readyapi/app_testing/tutorial001_py39/annotations/en/test_main_002.md

     We haven't defined that new **URL** nor the new **engine** yet, but here we already see the that this object `session` will override the one returned by the original dependency  `get_session()`.

-4. Then, the RaedyAPI `app` object has an attribute `app.dependency_overrides`.
+4. Then, the ReadyAPI `app` object has an attribute `app.dependency_overrides`.

     This attribute is a dictionary, and we can put dependency overrides in it by passing, as the **key**, the **original dependency function**, and as the **value**, the **new overriding dependency function**.

-    So, here we are telling the RaedyAPI app to use `get_session_override` instead of `get_session` in all the places in the code that depend on `get_session`, that is, all the parameters with something like:
+    So, here we are telling the ReadyAPI app to use `get_session_override` instead of `get_session` in all the places in the code that depend on `get_session`, that is, all the parameters with something like:

     ```Python
     session: Session = Depends(get_session)